You may have noticed I’ve been a little quiet on my social media channels over the past couple of weeks.

 I bought highly-rated hiking shoes specifically for the walk.
 All over the internet, women were gushing about how these shoes were the most comfortable they’d ever owned for long-distance hikes.

-One of the downsides to living in Portugal is the lack of options when it comes to outdoor gear, though.
+One of the downsides to living in Portugal is the lack of options when it comes to outdoor gear.
 So even though the insides of the shoes felt weirdly hard and uncomfortable, like I was stomping on a picnic table as I walked around the store, I bought them.
-They were practically the only waterproof shoes I could find in Lisbon, so I spent weeks attempting to soften them up.
+They were the only waterproof shoes I could find in Lisbon, and I spent two months attempting to soften them up.

 I bought a new backpack for the hike, and thermal underwear, and a fleece, and a rain jacket, and a walking guide.
 I spent the months leading up to the hike walking long distances in Lisbon and climbing a volcano in the Congo.